Urinary Incontinence

 What Causes Urinary Incontinence?

-A variety of factors can contribute to urinary incontinence.
-These include:
+Several factors can contribute to urinary incontinence.
+Common causes include:

 • Pregnancy